I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Introduction

-Later studies have instead adopted transformer-based models based on self-attention operators that are capable of non-local, adaptive filtering \cite{kamran2021,ganbert,ptnet,resvit}.
-Taking image patches as sequential tokens, transformers compute inter-token attention weights as similarity between token features and then use these weights to filter the input sequence non-locally.
-While self-attention operators increase sensitivity to long-range context, they induce quadratic model complexity with respect to sequence length (i.e., number of image patches), which can prohibit their use on small patches necessary to maintain high spatial precision \cite{vit}.
-Common strategies to permit the adoption of transformers in imaging tasks include approximations to attention operators that undesirably limit contextual sensitivity \cite{ptnet,BolT}, and tokenization via large patches (e.g., a 16$\times$16 image patch taken as a single token) that compromises spatial precision \cite{TransCT,resvit}.
-Regardless, even these relatively more efficient variants of transformer models are often more complex than their CNN counterparts, which causes suboptimal learning on modest-sized training datasets common to medical imaging.
-An emerging alternative to capture long-range context under linear complexity with respect to sequence length is state-space sequence models (SSM) \cite{zhu2024vision,liu2024vmamba}.
-Few recent imaging studies have reported promising results based on a selective SSM variant (Mamba) in downstream tasks such as medical image segmentation \cite{ma2024umamba,xing2024segmamba,ruan2024vmunet} and classification \cite{yue2024medmamba}.
-Yet, the potential of SSMs for imputation of missing modalities in multi-modal imaging protocols remains unexplored.
+Later studies have instead adopted transformer-based models based on self-attention operators that are capable of non-local filtering \cite{ganbert,ptnet,resvit,gregtrans,trans_synth_shen}.
+Tokenizing an input image as a sequence of patches, transformers compute attention weights to measure inter-patch similarity and non-locally filter the input sequence.
+While the diffuse spatial footprints of self-attention operators help increase sensitivity to long-range context, they induce quadratic model complexity with respect to sequence length (i.e., number of image patches), prohibiting their use on small patches necessary to maintain high spatial precision \cite{gregtrans,trans_synth_shen}.
+Common strategies to facilitate their use include efficient attention operators that compress contextual representations at the expense of limiting contextual sensitivity \cite{ptnet,BolT}, and tokenization via large patches (e.g., a 16$\times$16 image patch taken as a single token) that compromises short-range contextual sensitivity \cite{resvit,gregtrans}.
+As such, transformer-based methods typically face an undesirable trade-off between spatial precision and global awareness.
+An emerging alternative to efficiently capture contextual representations is state-space models (SSM) \cite{zhu2024vision,liu2024vmamba}.
+SSMs cast image pixels onto an input sequence via raster-scan trajectories in rectilinear orientations, and efficiently model this sequence via state-space operators that offer a refined trade-off between long- and short-range contextual sensitivity.
+Recent reports have already adopted selective SSMs (Mamba) for unimodal analysis and reconstruction tasks in medical imaging \cite{ma2024UMamba,mambamir,mambarecon}.

-Here, we introduce a novel learning-based model for multi-modal medical image synthesis, I2I-Mamba, based on selective SSM.
-Starting off with a convolutional backbone, I2I-Mamba episodically fuses channel-mixed Mamba blocks and CNN blocks at select stages of its bottleneck.
-The proposed cmMamba blocks comprise SSM layers to learn context across the spatial dimension of feature maps, and channel-mixing layers to learn context across the channel dimension.
-This architectural design enables the proposed model to capture both short- and long-range context in medical images while maintaining model complexity on par with convolutional models.
-Comprehensive demonstrations are reported for imputing missing modalities in multi-contrast MRI and MRI-CT protocols.
-Our results indicate that I2I-Mamba offers superior performance against recent convolutional and transformer baselines.
-Code to implement I2I-Mamba is publicly available at \href{https://github.com/icon-lab/I2I-Mamba}{https://github.com/icon-lab/I2I-Mamba}.